Private tuition aid bill on way Reynolds’ desk

 The bill later passed the Iowa Senate by a 31-18 vote, with only Republicans supporting the bill and three Republicans joining all Democrats in opposition.

-Sen. Zach Wahls, leader of the Iowa Senate Democrats, said during debate that the proposal will hurt rural communities by endangering their schools.
-He said it would only take a small number of students leaving a small school to cause significant financial distress.
+Sen. Zach Wahls, leader of the Iowa Senate Democrats, said during debate that the proposal would hurt rural communities by endangering their schools.
+He said it would take only a small number of students leaving a small school to cause significant financial distress.

 Wahls called the proposal “rushed, reckless and radical.”